LucNaterop/fish-swarms/proposal.md

 -Single/multiple objects.

-(At the end of the project you want to find the answer to these questions)

-(Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results

 Even though the number of influential neighbours may be insignificant at low population numbers, we expect a high dependence for larger numbers.

-The coheciveness (which we define as c=1/A, where A is the area of the smallest circle enclosing all agents) should initially increase drastically with growing population number, and eventually aproach a constant value.
+The cohesiveness (which we define as c=1/A, where A is the area of the smallest circle enclosing all agents) should initially decrease drastically with growing population number, and eventually approach a constant value.
 In addition, formation characteristics (such as splitting into subgroups) are anticipated for large populations.

 By increasing the number of influential neighbours we assume stronger bondings, thus we expect a lower probability of certain characteristics such as splitting into subgroups and secluded agents.

 Increase of cohesiveness for increase neibhbourhood.

-Increased chance of splitting up in presence of objects with increase of neighbourhood.
+Increased chance of splitting up in presence of objects with decrease of neighbourhood.

-For different population sizes, the product of cohesiveness and population (1/densitiy) should be constant for constant neighbourhood.
+For different population sizes, the product of cohesiveness and population (densitiy) should be constant for constant neighbourhood.

-(What are the answers to the above questions that you expect to find before starting your research?)

 ## References

  - T.I.
 Zohdi, “Mechanistic Modeling of Swarms”, Comput.
 Methods Appl.
 Mech.
 Engrg.
 198 (2009) 2039–2051

-(Add the bibliographic references you intend to use)

-(Explain possible extension to the above models)

-(Code / Projects Reports of the previous year)
+ - Viscidoa, Parrisha, Grünbaum, "The effect of population size and number of influential neighbors on the emergent properties of fish schools", Ecological Modelling 183 (2005) 347–363

 ## Research Methods

-Agent-Based Model,

-## Other

-(mention datasets you are going to use)
+We intend to implement an agent-based model in MATLAB using discrete time intervals to simulate our model.